 Andrew Strauss (eight), and Ian Bell (11), who survived two dropped catches, both looked uncomfortable in the middle, while Kevin Pietersen scored 31 before he was dismissed just before the tea break to leave England in desperate trouble.

 Ambrose and Collingwood, however, ensured England ended the day on even terms with their second productive partnership of the series.
+They had a 90-run partnership in the first innings of the first Test.

 New Zealand won the first Test by 189 runs. – Reuters